uzielweb/JoomlaUpgradePack/README.md

 # JUPGRADE PRO Packages

-Install it in a Joomla 2.5 or 3.5 website and than get data from old 1.0, 1.5 and 2.5 websites.
+Install it in a Joomla 2.5 or Joomla 3.x website and retrive data from old 1.0, 1.5 and 2.5 websites.
+Is better using database method.